newjersey/navigator-content/src/roadmaps/tasks/search-licenses-employment-agency.md

 callToActionText: Apply for an Employment Agency License
 issuingAgency: New Jersey Division of Consumer Affairs Employment and Personnel Services
 ---

-You will need to obtain an employment agency license prior to offering staffing services to the public.
-You will need to speak with and then submit an application to the New Jersey’s Division of Consumer Affairs.
+You will need to obtain an employment agency license prior to offering staffing services.
+To do this, you must speak with a representative from New Jersey's Employment and Personnel Services.

 ---
 >**Once completed, you will have:**